wp-plugins/kalins-pdf-creation-station/readme.txt

 = 2.0.2 =
 *Bug fix.
 PDFs now properly generate when using 'quick edit' on posts when 'auto generate' is turned on.

+= 3.0 =
+*upgraded TCPDF engine.
+This should improve image handling and also fixes the blockquotes issue, so blockquotes no longer need to use a monospaced font
+*added option to automatically construct a Table of Contents page in the creator tool *added post_meta shortcode for post's custom fields *added option on Tool page to turn off automatic page breaks between posts *added ability for hackers to translate/change the word 'page' to whatever they want *added option to run other plugin content filters *added post category(s) shortcode
+*added post tags shortcode
+*added option to convert Vimeo videos (both object and iframe style embeds) *added Ted Talk video link conversion option
+*YouTube link conversion now works for iframe style embeds as well as objects *added ability for hackers to change the order of the post list on the tool page *added post comments shortcode.
+Includes easy way for PHP coders to fully customize the display *added post parent shortcode
+*added post thumbnail shortcode

 == Upgrade Notice ==